 - Fanfare please… First prize goes to: Maple syrup and cinnamon with walnut oil on yellow corn!!!

-Once you find a favorite, you can up the quantities and make a big batch for rainy movie afternoons.
+- Once you find a favorite, up the quantities and make a big batch for rainy movie afternoons.

-Take it easy with any sauce that is more watery than it is oily.
-It makes the corn soggy – not cool.
+- Take it easy with any sauce that is more watery than it is oily.
+It makes the corn soggy.